Arduino Uno: History

 The Arduino project started at the Interaction Design Institute Ivrea (IDII) in Ivrea, Italy.
-At that time, the students used a BASIC Stamp microcontroller, at a cost that was a considerable expense for many students.
-In 2003, Hernando Barragán created the development platform Wiring as a Master's thesis project at IDII, under the supervision of Massimo Banzi and Casey Reas, who are known for work on the Processing language.
+At that time, the students used a BASIC Stamp microcontroller, at a considerable price.
+In 2003, Hernando Barragán created the development platform Wiring as a Master's degree thesis project at IDII, under the supervision of Massimo Banzi and Casey Reas, who are known for work on the language Processing.
 The project goal was to create simple, low-cost tools for creating digital projects by non-engineers.
 The Wiring platform consisted of a printed circuit board (PCB) with an ATmega168 microcontroller, an IDE based on Processing, and library functions to easily program the microcontroller.

 In 2003, Massimo Banzi, with David Mellis, another IDII student, and David Cuartielles, added support for the cheaper ATmega8 microcontroller to Wiring.
 But instead of continuing the work on Wiring, they forked the project and renamed it Arduino.
 Early Arduino boards used the FTDI USB-to-UART serial chip and an ATmega168.
 The Uno differed from all preceding boards by featuring the ATmega328P microcontroller and an ATmega16U2 (Atmega8U2 up to version R2) programmed as a USB-to-serial converter.

 In June 2023, Arduino released two new flavors of the Uno; R4 Minima and R4 Wifi.
 These mark a departure from previous boards as they use Renesas RA4M1 ARM Cortex M4 microcontroller, and the R4 Wifi a Espressif ESP32-S3-MINI co-processor.
 These versions are form factor, pin and power compatible with version R1 to R3, so should be largely be able to be drop in replacements.

+In October 2025, Arduino released the Arduino UNO Q, a board with Linux support and WIFi, featuring a Qualcomm co-processor following their acquisition by Qualcomm.
+It also has a LED matrix and Bluetooth support.